mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 Run ``composer phpstan``

-If your Plugin has more PHPSTAN errors than you can handle right now, consider using PHPSTAN baseline.
+If your Plugin has more PHPSTAN errors than you can handle right now, consider using :xref:`PHPSTAN baseline`.
 It allows you to store your tech debt to a single file and it forces you to write better code from now on.
 And you can reduce the baseline by small chunks every month to get to 0.

 Conclusion
 ----------